List of Cthulhu Mythos deities: The Nameless Mist

-The Nameless Mist (Magnum Innominandum, Nyog' Sothep) is a "misty, shapeless thing" spawned by Azathoth, and is the progenitor of Yog-Sothoth.
+The Nameless Mist (Magnum Innominandum, Nyog' Sothep) is an Outer God who is "misty, shapeless thing" spawned by Azathoth, and is the progenitor of Yog-Sothoth.
+Occasionally, it appears as a gray, pillar-like form with eyes all over its body.
+Its powers include possible omnipresence, reality warping, acausality, space-time manipulation, immortality, and incorporeality.
+This entity may harbor multiple deities and monsters within it.

-Ngyr-Korath
+Ngyr-Khorath

-Ngyr-Korath (The Ultimate Abomination or The Dream-Death) is a dark blue-green mist that causes a sense of terror as it approaches.
-Once close, an eye of flame forms within.
+Ngyr-Khorath (The Ultimate Abomination, The Dream-Death) is an Outer God in the form of a dark blue-green mist that causes a sense of terror as it approaches.
+Once closed, an eye of flame forms within.
 He spawned by fission the Great Old One (or the avatar of) 'Ymnar, and his nemesis is the Elder God Paighon.
-He coincides with the entity known as the Magnum Tenebrosum.
+Ngyr-Korath had been sleeping and dreaming in the silent, dark expanse of space since primordial times.
+When the sun and the planets were born, his dreams turned into nightmares.
+When life began to sprout on Earth, he went mad and resolved to destroy all.